The G chord is made up of three different notes – G, B and D.

 G Chord Piano – First Inversion

-Whenever you play a G chord on piano, and G is the highest note, that’s known as the first inversion.
+Whenever you play a G chord on piano, and B is the lowest note, that’s known as the first inversion.

 Here is the G chord first inversion played in all positions up the piano.